I have seen time and time again when a new patient walks into a new office and the doctor supports her disability application from day one.

 My doctor is confused – Some doctors really care about their patients and genuinely want to help, but don’t understand what you are asking for.
 They may be telling you that you can still work because they are trying to give you hope.
-This one is on you: “Doctor, I am severely ill and completely unable to work.
-I know that applying for disability is the right and best thing for me.”
+This one is on you: Things you can say to your doctor to get their support for your disability application.

 My doctor is telling the truth – Some doctors are genuine and simply have a medical opinion that you are able to work full-time.
 They are entitled to their opinion.
 And you are entitled to find a different doctor!